 - reduce the site's energy consumption (kWh for electricity or GJ for gas).

-Energy generated by solar panels may not be exported beyond the measurement boundary.
-You may be able to claim benefits for some renewable technology, but restrictions apply.
+If the project creates certificates by switching to a source of renewable energy generation, no certificates can be claimed for energy exported beyond the measurement boundary.
 Refer to the Measurement and Verification Method Activity Guide or contact us for more information.

 Submit scoping and project plans